content-services/zest/release/docs/ContainerContainerPullThroughDistributionResponse.md

 `func (o *ContainerContainerPullThroughDistributionResponse) UnsetRepository()`

 UnsetRepository ensures that no value is present for Repository, not even an explicit nil
-### GetContentGuard

-`func (o *ContainerContainerPullThroughDistributionResponse) GetContentGuard() string`

-GetContentGuard returns the ContentGuard field if non-nil, zero value otherwise.

-### GetContentGuardOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetContentGuardOk() (*string, bool)`

-GetContentGuardOk returns a tuple with the ContentGuard field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetContentGuard

-`func (o *ContainerContainerPullThroughDistributionResponse) SetContentGuard(v string)`

-SetContentGuard sets ContentGuard field to given value.

-### HasContentGuard

-`func (o *ContainerContainerPullThroughDistributionResponse) HasContentGuard() bool`

-HasContentGuard returns a boolean if a field has been set.

-### GetNoContentChangeSince

-`func (o *ContainerContainerPullThroughDistributionResponse) GetNoContentChangeSince() string`

-GetNoContentChangeSince returns the NoContentChangeSince field if non-nil, zero value otherwise.

-### GetNoContentChangeSinceOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetNoContentChangeSinceOk() (*string, bool)`

-GetNoContentChangeSinceOk returns a tuple with the NoContentChangeSince field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNoContentChangeSince

-`func (o *ContainerContainerPullThroughDistributionResponse) SetNoContentChangeSince(v string)`

-SetNoContentChangeSince sets NoContentChangeSince field to given value.

-### HasNoContentChangeSince

-`func (o *ContainerContainerPullThroughDistributionResponse) HasNoContentChangeSince() bool`

-HasNoContentChangeSince returns a boolean if a field has been set.

-### GetPulpCreated

-`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpCreated() time.Time`

-GetPulpCreated returns the PulpCreated field if non-nil, zero value otherwise.

-### GetPulpCreatedOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpCreatedOk() (*time.Time, bool)`

-GetPulpCreatedOk returns a tuple with the PulpCreated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPulpCreated

-`func (o *ContainerContainerPullThroughDistributionResponse) SetPulpCreated(v time.Time)`

-SetPulpCreated sets PulpCreated field to given value.

-### HasPulpCreated

-`func (o *ContainerContainerPullThroughDistributionResponse) HasPulpCreated() bool`

-HasPulpCreated returns a boolean if a field has been set.

-### GetHidden

-`func (o *ContainerContainerPullThroughDistributionResponse) GetHidden() bool`

-GetHidden returns the Hidden field if non-nil, zero value otherwise.

-### GetHiddenOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetHiddenOk() (*bool, bool)`

-GetHiddenOk returns a tuple with the Hidden field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetHidden

-`func (o *ContainerContainerPullThroughDistributionResponse) SetHidden(v bool)`

-SetHidden sets Hidden field to given value.

-### HasHidden

-`func (o *ContainerContainerPullThroughDistributionResponse) HasHidden() bool`

-HasHidden returns a boolean if a field has been set.

 ### GetBasePath

 `func (o *ContainerContainerPullThroughDistributionResponse) GetBasePath() string`